italia/Satosa-Saml2Spid/README.pyFF.md

 ````

 ## Advanced Topics
-I think that pyFF would a be a real stop application for the following goals:
+I think that pyFF would a be a real _stop-application_ for the followings:

 1. Downloader, validatore avanzato per federare entità saml2
 2. Store su RDBMS interrogabile da remoto